Skip to main content

 Enso will automatically parse columns of all numbers (such as Sales, Quantity, and Profit) and recognise standard format dates and times (such as 2023-11-09 or 2023-11-09 12:22:04).

 At first glance, the Postal Code column appears to be a number (US 5-digit Zip codes), but as some have leading 0s, Enso will not parse this column by default.
-While we probably would want to keep these as text values, we can convert this to a number (specifically, an integer) using the table's parse function.
+While we probably would want to keep these as text values, we can convert this to a number (specifically, an integer) using the table's parse component.

 Parse Node

-Once we have added the node, the next step is to choose the columns we are interested in and to specify the target type.
+Once we have added the component, the next step is to choose the columns we are interested in and to specify the target type.
 Click on the right of the column placeholder to add a new name, then pick Postal Code from the dropdown.
 Finally, select Integer from the type dropdown.

 Parse Postal Code